openelb/website/content/en/blog/porterlb-high-availability-in-layer-2-mode.md

 In this article, I am going to discuss the high availability mechanisms of PorterLB in Layer 2 mode.
 The following scenarios will be examined:

 * Scenario 1: Only one PorterLB replica is deployed and the node selected by PorterLB is down.
-* Scenario 2: Only one PorterLB replica is deployed and the node where PorterLB is deployed is down.
+* Scenario 2: Only one PorterLB replica is deployed and the node that hosts PorterLB is down.
 * Scenario 3: Multiple PorterLB replicas are deployed and one of the nodes that contain PorterLB replicas is down.

-## Scenario 1
+## Scenario 1: The Next Hop Is Down

 <img src="/images/blog/porterlb-high-availability-mechanisms-in-layer-2-mode/scenario-1-1.png" width="800px">